sindresorhus/sindresorhus.github.com/source/content/apps/today.md

 #### Can you add more menu bar icons?

 I'm happy to consider requests.
-You can find icons [here](https://developer.apple.com/sf-symbols/).
+You can find icons [here](https://developer.apple.com/sf-symbols/) and [here](https://thenounproject.com).

 #### I added a calendar to the Calendar app but it doesn't show up in the app